Workshops by Sherezzah Bint al-Waha

 -

-3 basic dances that are always done at Greek festivals.
+3 basic dances that are commonly done at Greek festivals and restaurants:

 -